 Because we serve students from all parts of the globe, and of different backgrounds and levels of wine knowledge and education, it became obvious to us that we would have to provide a wide choice of wine courses to meet the needs of those students and such a changing wine industry.
 This is why we have learnt to be flexible, and why you will notice that we update the types and number of courses we offer, from time to time.

 Our courses are designed by experienced wine professionals who take all of the above requirements into account.
-Parts of our courses are, merely through the particular topic, sometimes of a university level, but most are set at an academic level just below that – also because we hold practical experience to be equally important (almost all courses have some practical aspects such as wine tasting exercises and on-site training at a wine business near you- see later).
+Parts of our courses are, merely through the particular topic, often almost of a university level, but most are set at an academic level just below that – also because we hold practical experience to be equally important (almost all courses have some practical aspects such as wine tasting exercises and on-site training at a wine business near you- see later).

 Mission, History and Future

 As we are a Wine Academy which essentially operates via the internet, our physical location is perhaps not that relevant, but we selected Belgium, which is at the heart of Europe, with Brussels being the effective capital of the EU, as the ideal location for a European wine school.
 Ideal, not only because it is centrally located, but more importantly because, as Belgium is not considered as a serious wine producing region, it is a neutral region, and is therefore not seen as competition by any of the major wine-producing countries of Europe.
-In this way we can rely on the co-operation of all European wine-related institutions.
+In this way we can rely on the co-operation of all European wine-related institutions and estates.

 Teaching method we use